Rip Oliver: Professional wrestling career

 In Pacific Northwest Wrestling (PNW), he set a record for holding the NWA Pacific Northwest Heavyweight Championship more than anyone.
 Oliver also had many titles in tag team competition, holding the NWA Pacific Northwest Tag Team Championship and the NWA Canadian Tag Team Championship a combined 18 times.
 In 1985, Oliver went to World Class Championship Wrestling in Dallas, where he was managed by Jim Cornette.
 Oliver was involved in a story line with Mike Von Erich where he broke Von Erich's arm which led to their big match at Texas Stadium.
 In 1985 Chris Adams allowed his tag team partner Gino Hernandez to defend the WCCW Television Championship against Billy Jack Haynes, where he lost that title, but Oliver defeated and severely injured Billy to win the television title soon thereafter.

 During his many title reigns Oliver faced many wrestlers such as Rocky Johnson, Brett Sawyer, Billy Jack Haynes, Buddy Rose, Bobby Jaggers, Stan Stasiak, Larry Hennig, Curt Hennig, Brian Adams, Jay Youngblood, Steve Regal, Roddy Piper, Tom Zenk, and Buzz Sawyer.

 After wrestling in PNW, Oliver began to wrestle for the World Wrestling Federation (WWF) in 1987, and worked mainly as a jobber.
-During his run, Oliver appeared once on Saturday Night's Main Event XVIII, under a mask going by the name of Super Ninja, challenging The Ultimate Warrior for the WWF Intercontinental Championship.
+During his run, Oliver appeared once on Saturday Night's Main Event XVIII, under a mask going by the name of Super Ninja, challenging Ultimate Warrior for the WWF Intercontinental Championship.

 After leaving the WWF Oliver would return to PNW in 1990.
 He wrestled his last match on October 12, 1991, losing the NWA Pacific Northwest Heavyweight Championship to Demolition Crush.